By Lisa Richwine

-"It's a very enthusiastic and deep passion that young people feel for a book they love," said Nina Jacobson, producer of "The Hunger Games," which spawned a blockbuster film franchise with $687 million in worldwide ticket sales this spring.
+"It's a very enthusiastic and deep passion that young people feel for a book they love," said Nina Jacobson, executive producer of "The Hunger Games," which spawned a blockbuster film franchise with $687 million in worldwide ticket sales this spring.

 "When they love something, they share it," Jacobson said.